Mash and Mallow

 Think of it as a fun detective game for your senses.
 At first, you might just taste “whiskey.”
 But with a little practice, you’ll start to notice specific layers of flavor.
 You might pick up on a hint of fruit, a touch of smoke, or a wave of sweetness.
 This process helps you appreciate the craftsmanship behind the spirit and figure out what you truly enjoy.
 Whether you’re sipping a traditional bourbon or a creative blend like our S’mores Whiskey, paying attention to the details makes every glass more interesting.

-Common Whiskey Flavor Profiles
+Understanding Whiskey Flavor Profiles

 So, where do all these flavors come from?
 It starts with the fermented grains used to make the whiskey, like corn, rye, or barley.
 Then, the spirit ages in wooden barrels, soaking up compounds that create a huge range of tastes.
 To make things simpler, you can think of flavors in a few main categories.
 As you sip, see if you can place what you’re tasting into one of these groups: